Schweinfurt–Regensburg mission: Regensburg strike force

 After ninety minutes of combat the German fighter force broke off the engagement, low on fuel and ammunition.
-By then at least 15 bombers had been shot down or fatally damaged, 13 from the trailing formation.
-However anti-aircraft fire ("flak") was light over Regensburg and visibility clear, and of the remaining 131 bombers, 126 dropped 298.75 tons of bombs on the fighter aircraft factories with a high degree of accuracy at 11:43 British time.
+By then at least 15 bombers had been shot down or fatally damaged, 13 from the trailing formation. anti-aircraft fire ("flak") was light over Regensburg and visibility clear, and of the remaining 131 bombers, 126 dropped 298.75 tons of bombs on the fighter aircraft factories with a high degree of accuracy at 11:43 British time.

-The Regensburg force then turned south to cross the Alps, confronted by only a few twin-engined fighters soon forced to disengage by lack of range.
-The German force had not been prepared for this contingency, but they were also in the process of re-arming to meet the Schweinfurt force, then forming over East Anglia.
-Even so, two damaged B-17s turned away from the Regensburg task force and landed in neutral Switzerland, where their crews were interned and the bombers confiscated.
+The Regensburg force then turned south to cross the Alps, confronted by only a few twin-engined fighters, soon forced to disengage by lack of range.
+The German force had not been prepared for this contingency, but they were in the process of re-arming to meet the Schweinfurt force, then forming over East Anglia.
+Two damaged B-17s turned away from the Regensburg task force and landed in neutral Switzerland, where their crews were interned and the bombers confiscated.
 Colonel LeMay ordered the formation to perform two 10-minute turns over Switzerland, allowing damaged aircraft to rejoin the formation before flying to North Africa.
 Another crash-landed in Italy and five more were forced down by lack of fuel into the Mediterranean Sea.
-In all 24 bombers were lost and more than 60 of the 122 survivors landing in Tunisia had suffered battle damage.
+In all 24 bombers were lost.
+More than 60 of the 122 surviving aircraft landing in Tunisia had suffered battle damage.